kinduff/kinduff/_posts/2022-09-28-the-4-minute-bug.md

 I'm pretty sure you have heard this quote:

-> There are only two hard things in Computer Science: cache invalidation and naming things.
+> _"There are only two hard things in Computer Science: cache invalidation and naming things."_
 >
 > -- Phil Karlton